How to Hire a Car in Albania (Everything You Need To Know!)

 If you are visiting Albania, the best way to see the country is by car.
-There are so many great places in Albania that are not easily accessed via bus or furgon (minibus).
+There are so many great places in Albania that are not easily accessed via train, bus or furgon (minibus).

 In this article, I will cover tips on driving and how exactly you can hire a car in Albania!

-Companies to rent from
+Companies to Rent From

+So, where to rent a car in Albania?
 There are several different companies you can try.
 Some recommendations are:

 - EuroCar (They have an office in Tirana and Saranda and is one of the most popular companies for tourists)